Rhythm of Life Therapies CIC

 Barbara Else, Music Therapist, Researcher & Policy Advisor

-Rhythm of Life Therapies is a small family-run business founded and wholly run by Andy & Esther Evans.
+Rhythm of Life Therapies CIC is a small non-profit organisation founded and run by Andy & Esther Evans.
 Andy is an HCPC Registered clinical music therapist.

 Our therapy centre is based in Narberth, Pembrokeshire and has good road and rail links.
 It is the first purposefully designed Music Therapy Centre in West Wales and features

 Dedicated areas for one to one and group therapy

 Space for training up to 15 adults

 Welcoming, adaptable space to match participant’s needs

 What is music therapy?

 Music therapy is an established psychological clinical intervention, which is delivered by HCPC registered music therapists.
 Music therapy can help people by supporting their psychological, emotional, cognitive, physical, communicative and social needs.

 Everyone!
 Music is a universal language that crosses nationalities, abilities, cultures and generations.
 It is accessible to all.
 Music is emotive and weaved into our lives with every breath we take, every beat of our hearts and every step we tread.
 Music forms the rhythm of life.
 Music is unique in it's ability to access all areas of the brain.
 Consequently, Music therapy has many effective applications.